Corruption in Mauritius: Presidential pardon of the Commissioner of Police Dip's embezzler son

-In September 2011 Chandra Prakash Dip was identified as the kingpin of a separate embezzlement case involving Rs 80 millions of the Bramer Bank.
-This led to the arrest of his father Anil Kumar Dip (then Assistant Commissioner of Police) in December 2013 as well as Chandra Prakash Dip's mother Chandny Dip in 2011 as the latter's bank account was being used to receive the embezzled funds at the expense of Bramer Bank.
+In September 2011, Chandra Prakash Dip was identified as the kingpin of a separate embezzlement case involving Rs 80 million of the Bramer Bank.
+This led to the arrest of his father, Anil Kumar Dip (then Assistant Commissioner of Police), in December 2013, as well as Chandra Prakash Dip's mother, Chandny Dip, in 2011, as the latter's bank account was being used to receive the embezzled funds at the expense of Bramer Bank.

+Harvesh Seegolam

+In April 2025, former Bank of Mauritius governor Harvesh Seegolam was arrested and subsequently charged with fraud in connection with an alleged embezzlement of 300 million Mauritian rupees (approximately US$6.7 million) from the Mauritius Investment Corporation, a state fund established to support businesses during the COVID-19 pandemic.
+Seegolam, who served under the previous administration, denied wrongdoing and was released on bail.
+The investigation is led by the Financial Crimes Commission.